 10 Essential Facts About Nation-State Cyberattacks

 Nation-state cybercrime gangs are especially problematic for businesses because they’re not just your average hackers.
 These threat actors are sophisticated, practiced, and innovative, with deep playbooks and access to cutting-edge technology to facilitate their attacks – and they’ve got their fingers in every pie.
-They’re patient and willing to do slow, personalized work to take down the right targets, as was exemplified by the FireEye and SolarWinds breaches.
+They’re patient and willing to do slow, personalized work to take down the right targets because they’re motivated by ideology instead of profit, making them especially dangerous.

 Keep these facts in mind as you explore the danger that nation-state hackers could pose to your business: